Invariant measures concentrated on countable structures: Introduction

 Many natural examples of objects admitting invariant measures are generic, in the sense of being \Fr\ limits, i.e., the countable universal ultrahomogeneous object for some class of finite structures \cite[\S7.1]{MR1221741}.
 One may ask what additional regularity properties must hold of \Fr\ limits that admit invariant measures. \Fr\ limits arise from amalgamation procedures for ``gluing together'' finite substructures.
 Our result implies that a \Fr\ limit in a countable relational language admits an invariant measure if and only if it has \emph{strong amalgamation}, a natural restriction on the gluing procedure that produces the limit.

-Our characterizations give rise to new examples of structures admitting invariant measures, and ones that do not.
+Our characterization gives rise to new instances of structures that admit invariant measures, and structures that do not.
 We apply our results to existing classifications of ultrahomogeneous graphs, directed graphs, and partial orders, as well as other combinatorial structures, thereby providing several new examples of exchangeable constructions that lead to generic structures.
-We also explicitly determine those countable infinite commutative semigroups that admit invariant measures.
-Among our new examples are the countable universal ultrahomogeneous partial order \cite{MR544855} and certain countable universal graphs forbidding a finite homomorphism-closed set of finite connected graphs \cite{MR1683298}; non-examples include Hall's countable universal group \cite[\S7.1, Example~1]{MR1221741}, and any countable infinite tree.
+Among those structures for which we provide the first such constructions are the countable universal ultrahomogeneous partial order \cite{MR544855} and certain countable universal graphs forbidding a finite homomorphism-closed set of finite connected graphs \cite{MR1683298}.
+Structures for which our results imply the non-existence of such constructions include Hall's countable universal group \cite[\S7.1, Example~1]{MR1221741}, and the existentially complete countable universal bowtie-free graph \cite{MR1675931}.